wexlergroup/FreeBird.jl/docs/src/tutorials.md

 ```@meta
-EditURL = "../../scripts/quick_start.jl"
+EditURL = "../../scripts/tutorials.jl"
 ```

-# Quick start guide to FreeBird.jl
+# FreeBird.jl Tutorial

-This is a quick start guide to using the FreeBird.jl package.
+This is a tutorial to using the FreeBird.jl package.
 It covers the basic functionalities of the package, such as generating atomistic and lattice walkers, defining a potential energy function or Hamiltonian, and running a sampling simulation.